leddoo/kibi/plan/main.md

 - todo:
-    - level params.
     - assignment valiation: make sure the local is actually a `var`. not `let` or something different entirely.
         - lctx cleanup binder xor let thing.
-    - let chain: parse/elab.
-    - uninit dependent vars on assign.
-        - track deps using temp arena & vec for each var.
-        - also need to remove deps, hmm.
-        - don't keep uninit, if not used.
-        - hmm, we don't really want to uninit, unless we need to cause you should be able to use the old value to derive a new proof.
-        - maybe also easy to rewrite stuff that uses bool vars?
-    - oh ja, `bite`.
-    - generate warnings for unreachable code.
-    - fix congr-arg let foo := 42 crash.
-    - begin test suite.
     - tyck.
         - no termination checking yet.
         - use for inductive.
-        - `SymbolKind::Axiom`.
-        - definitional height.
     - brck.
         - region inference.
             - how to handle annotations?